How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Clean the shower drain as much as you can and use the small brush or brush to clean the hairs or any other obstruction from the drain’s edges.
-Make sure to wear rubber gloves if necessary.
+Get rid of the shower drain cover If you can, and then use the small brush or toothbrush to scrub dirt or hair the drain’s edges.
+Make sure to wear rubber gloves, if needed.

-Place one teaspoon of baking soda into the drainage, followed by a Cup of white vinegar.
-Then cover this drain immediately with a towel or rag so that the reaction doesn’t explode beyond control!
+Pour one cup of baking soda down the drain, followed by one cup white vinegar.
+Then cover this drain immediately with a towel or a towel to ensure that the reaction doesn’t fizz out of control!

 Step 4: Wait

-It should take about 30 minutes while the mixture does its work.
-You should hear some fizzing and bubbling.
-This means it’s working!
+Wait for about 30 minutes while the mixture works its magic.
+It should sound like there is a fizz and bubbling, which means it’s working!

-Take the cover off with care and flush it out with hot water.
-This will help remove any debris left behind and ensure that your water is flowing freely.
+Remove the cover carefully and flush with boiling water.
+This should help clear all debris remaining and help ensure that your water is flowing smoothly again.

 Method 2: Wire Hanger

-Straighten out a wire hanger as much as you can while leaving the other end as it was in its original form.
+Straighten a wire hanger as straight as you can, but leave the other end as it was in its original form.

-Make a hook that is small at the top of the wire you just straightened.
+Create a small hook at the end of the wire you straightened.

-Insert the hook into the drain, and then fish looking for hair and debris.
-Remove anything that pops up.
+Insert the hook into the drain and look looking for hair as well as debris.
+Get rid of anything that comes up.

-If you own dry or wet vacuums This method could be for you:
+If you own dry or wet vacuums, this method might be for you:

 Cover any overflow drains with duct tape or a wet cloth to ensure maximum suction power.